Tatz21/Hacktoberfest-programs/README.md

 # Hacktoberfest-programs
-Write a program in any language and contribute to this repo
+Write a program in any programming language to contribute this repo